-Influenza, commonly known as the Flu, is a contagious virus spread by contact with droplets from the respiratory system (nose, throat, lungs) through coughing, sneezing, talking or by touching surfaces that contain the Flu virus and then touching their eyes, mouth, or nose.
-Symptoms start suddenly, usually 1-4 days after being infected and may last for about 7 days.
-(Guilford County Health Department)
+Influenza, commonly known as the Flu, is a contagious virus spread by contact with respiratory droplets through coughing, sneezing, talking, or by touching surfaces that contain the Flu virus and then touching the eyes, mouth, or nose.
+Symptoms usually start 1-4 days after being infected and can last for about 7 days (Guilford County Health Department).